aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/README.md

 ### Testing features with multiple SPARQL queries

-you could also satisfy your features with seperate SPARQL queries.
+You could also satisfy your features with seperate SPARQL queries.
 For example, here is a SPARQL query designed to satisfy only Feature 3:

 | Feature | Description |